microsoft/VSSDK-Extensibility-Samples/High-DPI_Images_Icons/Readme.md

 # Title: High-DPI Images and Icons
-**Abstract:** Use these helpers to make your images/icons in *VS 2013 only* scale on high dense displays.[ View this sample online](https://github.com/Microsoft/VSSDK-Extensibility-Samples).
+**Abstract:** Use these helpers to make your images/icons in *VS 2013 only* scale on high dense displays.

 * Technologies: Visual Studio 2013
 * Topics: Visual Studio Shell, VSX